-Similar conclusions can be drawn from a second experiment in which we investigate the accuracy of these (and other) representations with a fixed level of complexity and an increasing number of input images.
-The results are shown in Figs. 3 and 4 for predominantly specular and diffuse reflectance.
+ing number of input images.
+Results are shown in Figs. 3 and 4 for predominantly specular and diffuse reflectance.
 (Here, six lobes are used in the Lafortune representation since the results do not change significantly with additional lobes.)
 Since RMS error is often not an accurate perceptual metric, these figures also include synthetic spheres rendered with the recovered models.
-This experiment demonstrates the flexibility of the RBF representation, which captures both the Fresnel reflection in Fig. 3 and the retro-reflection in Fig. 4.
+This experiment demonstrates the flexibility of the RBF representation, which captures both the Fresnel reflection in Fig. 3 and the retroreflection in Fig. 4.
 Parametric models do not typically afford this flexibility-while it may be possible to find a parametric model that fits a specific BRDF quite well, it is very difficult to find a model that accurately fits general BRDFs.